-Unsecured business loans in a recession can save you.
-Here’s the skinny on this little-known form of funding.
+Unsecured business loans can save you.
+Here’s how.

 Bad credit does not have to be a dead weight around your company’s proverbial neck.
 However, it does make it more challenging to obtain a small business loan.
 For a brand-new small business in particular, your company credit will be poor as a matter of course.